 Moving into the sixth form is an exciting new phase of life, where new and existing girls make a fresh start together on their journey towards adulthood.
 Inglis is a modern, purpose-built block, linked to the UVI house.
 We recognise that girls of this age are moving towards greater independence.
 We aim to create a “half-way house” between a family home and a university hall of residence, where girls can begin to manage their lives in a safe and nurturing environment.
 Girls are accommodated in comfortable, twin-bedded study rooms.
 They have a common room and a laundry room, kitchen and dining area, which enable them to develop life skills needed for university.
 There is a grassy quad, where girls sit outside at weekends in nice weather and where house barbecues are held.

 Girls have the opportunity to serve on the Sixth Form House Council, which influences trips, activities and the general running of the house.
 Typical weekend activities include trips to West End musicals, socials with boys’ schools, meals out and the cinema, in addition to in-house cookery sessions, barbecues and tea parties.
 There are also subject-based activities such as visits to art galleries and in-house workshops.
-Most girls seize the opportunity to participate in programmes such as Tudor in Four Continents, Model United Nations, Duke of Edinburgh and Young Enterprise.
+Most girls seize the opportunity to participate in programmes such as Tudor in Three Continents, Model United Nations, Duke of Edinburgh and Young Enterprise.
 Many remain committed to sport and participate in weekend matches.
 LVI girls are allowed to go to Banbury or Oxford in small groups or home for lunch at the weekend.
 They also have two privilege weekends per term, when they can visit their families or friends.

 What do the girls say?